 Here are some fantastic ideas by season for scoring the best gear for outdoor trip adventures, from the redwood forests of California to the pristine beaches of the Maldives.
 If you rather know what to pack by situation, have a look at this great guide for hiking, fishing, camping and more!

 Whether you’re splashing around in your local lake, doing some laps at the hotel pool or about to dive deep into a tropical ocean, you’ll need some bathing suits – to suit every situation.
 I used to love my tiny little bikinis, but the more I spend time in the sun near the equator, I’m conscious of more protection for my skin.
 Ladies swimwear comes in a variety of styles – such as the trendy cut-out one piece – so you can still look great while maintaining coverage.
-As swimsuits tent to not take up too much space, I go for one suit that looks great for reading on the beach, and another that’s idea for serious swimming and snorkeling.
-Zipped-up racerbacks work well for laps, and a tankini or cut-out for lounging by the pool and ocean.
+As swimsuits tend to not take up too much space, I go for one suit that looks great for reading on the beach, and another that’s ideal for serious swimming and snorkeling.
+Zipped-up racerbacks work well for laps and a tankini or cut-out for lounging by the pool and ocean.

 I don’t mind the classic hiking boot, but when I’m doing easy trails in the hot summer I like to have something a little more breathable.
 Sandals that come with a thick sole and have easy straps are best.

 I love when you find that one pair of jeans that works for every scenario.
 Fall gets a little breezier, so I pack away shorts and dresses to opt for a great pair of denim.
 Dickie’s lasts for a long time and can move along with you while hiking, walking or even dressed up with booties to dance the night away.